Birth Client Guide

 Backup and Emergency

 Due to the unpredictable nature of birth, I strive to always have a backup available in the event of a birth conflict, sickness, or the need for rest.
 Monet works closely with Alexa (Lexi) Faye and Miranda Garcia.
 Both of these women were trained by me…and are exceptional birth workers.
-In the rare event neither Lexi or Miranda is available, I have a trusted team of backups that are both trained doulas and birth photographers.
+In the rare event neither Lexi or Miranda is available, we have a trusted team of backups that are both trained doulas and birth photographers.
 Monet will edit and deliver all images regardless of who attends the birth.

 After Birth

-I typically stay 1-2 hours after birth.
+We typically stay 1-2 hours after birth.
 Many providers will complete the newborn exam during this timeframe, but some homebirth and birth center midwives perform the newborn exam closer to 3-4 hours postpartum.
-If you’d like the newborn exam to be documented, you can always ask your midwife if it can be done before I leave.
+If you’d like the newborn exam to be documented, you can always ask your midwife if it can be done before we leave.
 Some families find these images meaningful while other families prefer to have longer uninterrupted skin to skin time.
 The choice is entirely up to you!
 But in order to be available for our families during the unpredictability of labor, we do leave at 1-2 hours postpartum.

 If you have older children and would like to capture them meeting the baby, it’s best to have them come during the 1-2 hour window OR schedule a Fresh 48 session for the following day.
 These sessions are just $500 for birth clients.